jonnystorm/snmp-mib-elixir/README.md

-If you can, please consider contributing to [snmp-elixir](https://github.com/jonnystorm/snmp-elixir); we could be compiling MIBS instead of rewriting them.
+If you can, please consider contributing to [snmp-elixir](https://github.com/jonnystorm/snmp-elixir); we could be compiling MIBs instead of rewriting them.

 Modules made using [snmp-mib-elixir](https://github.com/jonnystorm/snmp-mib-elixir):
 * [cisco-config-copy-elixir](https://github.com/jonnystorm/cisco-config-copy-elixir)